sapi/eu4Replay/README.md

 Proper mod support will be added in a later version.

+### Mod Support

+If your save file was created using a mod, you will need to fill out the `mods` settings.

+Set `mods_directory` to your mods directory.
+If you are on windows, you can try leaving this empty; the program will try to determine it automatically.

+Set `mod_name` to the name of your mod.
+This should be the name of the mod file, without the extension (eg, for `vef.mod`, `"mod_name": "vef").

+Both compressed and uncompressed mods are supported.
+However, you will get much better performance with an uncompressed mod.

 ### Start and End Dates

 Enter `start_date` and `end_date` in `yyyy.mm.dd` format.